• Home

 Fig: Storing of String Objects in Java

-The Object class is the superclass of String class.
+The Object class is the superclass of the String class.
 As we have seen prior, Strings are immutable, thus whenever we mutate a string a new string gets created.
 To create a mutable string, Java makes us available with service classes, namely – StringBuilder and StringBuffer.

 Java string class interfaces